shawn-0303/castform/README.md

 ### Repeated Strings

 Creates a table identifying strings of repeated values that occur for three hours or more.
-This can indicate faulty machinery in data collection.
 The table stores the length (in hours) and start and end date/time of the repeated strings.
 Also creates a plot to visualize these strings.

 **NOTE:** This will take longer to run on larger datasets.
 Large datasets will also require zooming into plots to see outputs or else the plot will look empty.